internet-of-plants/blog/_drafts/2015-26-01-setup-raspi-and-sticks.md

 We can then compare the shown hardware address (at the far end of the shown line) with the `HWaddr` presented in the first line of the entered `ifconfig` command.
 If the addresses match everything is fine and we can move on to configure our R-Idge 6LoWPAN USB router.

-## Configure the R-Idge 6LoWPAN USB router
+## Configuring the R-Idge 6LoWPAN router

 To configure the router, we need to use the provided _Configuration program_ from [Rosand Technologies](http://rosand-tech.com/products/r-idge/doc.html).
 Unfortunately the provided binary/installation packages are not compiled for being used on the Raspbian, so we need to build them from source.
 For the build we need to install the tools required to build the source by entering

     sudo apt-get install bison flex wget